 Based in Los Angeles, Joel Fletcher has worked as a character animator and visual effects artist in the entertainment industry for 35 years, collaborating with some of the best directors and artists in the business.
-Although his professional work has been primarily achieved by his use of computer graphics, he has continued to pursue the traditional fine arts of drawing, sculpture, and canvas painting.
-As of 2021, Joel has transitioned to exclusively create artworks that express his own personal vision.
+Although much of his professional career required the use of computer graphics, he continued to pursue traditional fine arts such as drawing, sculpture, and canvas painting.
+As of 2021, Joel has moved on to exclusively create artworks that express his own personal vision.

 Joel grew up in Madison, Wisconsin, where he exhibited a talent in the arts at an early age.
 As a teenager, he began to paint prolifically, both acrylic and oil canvases, with the goal of becoming a book illustrator.
 As a result of making a Super 8 film for a school project, he became fascinated with the power of animation and ultimately changed his priorities.
 After high school, Joel continued as a true “starving artist” while painting and creating short films.
 Working various jobs to cover living expenses and the considerable cost of independent filmmaking, he had accumulated a body of work impressive enough to convince the University of Wisconsin Board of Regents and their affiliated PBS television station to give him a special filmmaking grant in 1981.
 In his spare time, Joel then labored over the next two years to create a half-hour production, in the 16 mm format, which combined both stop-motion animation and live action.
 On completion of that project, he realized that any opportunities for animation filmmakers would be nearly impossible in Wisconsin.
 Since a friend lived in Los Angeles, Joel decided to visit and ultimately move to the filmmaking capital of the world.